 The practice will conduct audits of its services and treatment as well as reviews of medicines prescribed to its patients.
-Reviews of patient data are necessary to allow us to test and update our services and prescribing to ensure that you receive the most appropriate and cost-effective treatments.
+Reviews of patient data are necessary to allow us to monitor, test and update our services and prescribing to ensure that you receive the most appropriate and cost-effective treatments.
 These reviews may take the form of internal audits or those conducted by other commissioned healthcare organisations such as the local Medicine Management Team.

-Risk Stratification
+Automated Data Processing and Risk Stratification